kamilmuratyilmaz/kamilmuratyilmaz/README.md

 ### Hi there I am Murat 👋

+I was a hardware guy before and worked on renewable energy systems.
+Currently I am trying to improve my skills on both IoT technologies and renewable energy to fight climate crisis.

+After I achieve my goal I want to work on IoT backend for creating energy efficent systems.

 - 🌱 I’m currently learning Vue.js and Node.js and MongoDB
-- ⚡ Fun fact: I love taking photos and playing drums😄
+- ⚡ Fun fact: I love taking photos, playing video games and drums😄
 - 💬 Ask me about hardware and software stuff